mattyjacks/fantasyfightersim/readme.md

 # Combat Rules

 Rules follow Dungeons and Dragons 5th edition very closely.
 The combat is turn based.
+CSS animations will be used.
+There is only a single enemy in each combat.